Please note if you are using DSM7.2 or higher you should use the Container Manager version of this guide from the menu.

 A) A recent update changed the Admin Token used to access the admin panel to make it more secure.
 You can follow the next steps to migrate over.

-1) Follow the section of the guide to create the Argon2 token, you can use the existing ‘password’ aka admin token for this as it will still be used for the actual admin login screen
+1. Follow the section of the guide to create the Argon2 token, you can use the existing ‘password’ aka admin token for this as it will still be used for the actual admin login screen, Important: when you get to the part that asks you to add the additional $ into the token skip that and come back here.

-3) Edit the container and completely remove the existing ADMIN_TOKEN
+2. Stop the Project and then edit the yaml and completely remove the existing ADMIN_TOKEN variable.

-5) Restart the container, and you will now be using the new hash and can log in with your token/password created in Step 1
+4. Restart the project again, and you will now be using the new hash and can log in with your usual password

 If you have found my site useful please consider pinging me a tip as it helps cover the cost of running things or just lets me get the odd beverage.
 Plus 10% goes to the devs of the apps I do guides for every year.